Owen045/owen_market_data_tech_test/README.md

 - Date range queries with no matching data
 - Division by zero in variance calculations
 - Pagination beyond available results
+- Mixed performance scenarios (no clear majority in performance indicators)

 ## Testing